 HEARING OF CITIZENS

-The Chair of the Board of Trustees will include in the agenda of that meeting an opportunity for members of the public to address the Board of Trustees, provided the citizen files a “Request for Hearing Before the Board of Trustees” with the Executive Assistant to the Board or his/her designee, at least ten minutes prior to the start of the posted meeting time.
+The Chair of the Board of Trustees will include in the agenda of that meeting an opportunity for members of the public to address the Board of Trustees.
+Any member of the public wishing to address the Board during a meeting shall follow the procedures outlined in Board Policy BDB (Local).

 RETAINING AN ATTORNEY

 The Board shall designate an attorney or attorneys, as necessary, to serve as the College’s legal counsel.
-As delineated in Board Local Policy BCC, individual Board members shall channel legal inquiries through the College President.
+As delineated in Board Policy BCC (Local), individual Board members shall channel legal inquiries through the College President.

 PRESIDENT AS THE CHIEF EXECUTIVE OFFICER